Breath diagnostics

 Breath diagnostics involves the analysis of a sample of human breath to monitor, diagnose, and detect diseases and conditions.
-Besides its primary constituents – nitrogen, oxygen, carbon dioxide and water vapour – exhaled human breath contains over one thousand other compounds at trace levels.
+Exhaled human breath contains nitrogen, oxygen, carbon dioxide, water vapour and over one thousand other compounds at trace levels that can serve as biomarkers.

+Breath analysis for the identification of biomarkers and development of diagnostic breath tests based on them is an area of active research.
 Many of these species are formed as the by-products of metabolic processes and can be indicative of a number of different diseases and conditions.
-Examples of such biomarkers are outlined below: